 SPPI Investor Alert: Kaplan Fox Investigates Potential Securities Fraud at Spectrum Pharmaceuticals, Inc.

-/EIN News/ -- NEW YORK, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors in Spectrum Pharmaceuticals, Inc. (“Spectrum” or the “Company”) (NASDAQ: SPPI) securities.
+NEW YORK, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors in Spectrum Pharmaceuticals, Inc. ("Spectrum" or the "Company") SPPI securities.

 If you purchased Spectrum securities and would like to discuss our investigation, please contact us by emailing jcampisi@kaplanfox.com or by calling (212) 687-1980.